City and Regional Planning

 City and regional planning students can participate in an internship program in partnership with the Mid-Ohio Regional Planning Commission that places students in communities throughout central Ohio to work on a particular project for the summer after the junior year and gain valuable experience for a career in planning.

-Students may also pursue internship experiences with local municipalities, county or state planning offices, and nonprofit or advocacy organizations such as Columbus 2020 and Kirwan Institute for the Study of Race and Ethnicity.
+Students may also pursue internship experiences with local municipalities, county or state planning offices, and nonprofit or advocacy organizations such as One Columbus and the Kirwan Institute for the Study of Race and Ethnicity.

-Students are encouraged to find internships at the Knowlton School Career Fair and to participate in the Knowlton School’s mentor program that connects students with professionals.
+Students are encouraged to find internships through Knowlton School career events and participate in the Knowlton School's mentor program that connects students with professionals.